When is registration not compulsory?

 Panel 4 (Co-Owners)

 Where the applicants are joint tenants (the normal situation for married couples and for trustees), tick the first box.
 Where the applicants are tenants in common (the normal situation for business partners), tick the second box and specify the shares of each applicant.
+The shares specified in this panel should match those specified in the deed of acquisition.

 Panel 5 (Class of Title)